CMPUT355HexPlayer/SudokuSolver/README.md

     python sudokuGen.py

-The puzzle generator writes to a file named "SudokuPuzzles.txt", with each puzzle being represented as one line of integers read from the top left to the bottom right of the grid.
+The puzzle generator writes to a file named "Sudopuzzle.txt", with each puzzle being represented as one line of integers read from the top left to the bottom right of the grid.